fippo/webrtc-explainers/rtcrtpsender-setparameters/index.md

 generation of a keyFrame via an RTCP protocol message.
-However, some applications may want to also control what spatial layers are encoded as described in https://webrtchacks.com/suspending-simulcast-streams/ In those cases, turning off a high resolution spatial layer may cause participants receiving that layer to "switch down".
+However, some applications may want to also control what spatial layers are encoded as described in https://webrtchacks.com/suspending-simulcast-streams/ In those cases, turning off a high resolution spatial layer will cause participants receiving that layer to "switch down".
 In order to switch down a key frame is required.
 This can cause the following flow events between the browser and the server:
 ```